bureson/nn-compass/scenes/dilemma10.md

 # Feedback

 It's great that you take time to sit down and mediate the disagreement.
 This gives you the possibility to sort out the misunderstanding between the two team members.
 However, this disagreement might be a matter that you should handle right away, since their discussion could evolve from morning to afternoon and make it harder to resolve.
-This is a dilemma of building setting direction while facilitating trust and relationships in the team and promoting a healthy and engaging work environment.
+This is a dilemma of setting direction while facilitating trust and relationships in the team and promoting a healthy and engaging work environment.